robmarkcole/simple-fastAPI-webapp/README.md

 # simple-fastAPI-webapp
-Use fastAPI to generate html web app that will serve a local directory or S3 bucket of image thumbnails and metadata, and provide links to the full sized images.
-Docker, python and fastAPI are the core technologies
+Use fastAPI to generate html web app that will serve a local directory or S3 bucket of image thumbnails and metadata, and provide links to the full sized images which can be downloaded.
+The endpoints can also be accessed programmatically via a rest API.
+Docker, python and fastAPI are the core technologies.
+Minimalism is preferred over a shiny interface, and it must be easy to put into production.

+Why [fastAPI](https://fastapi.tiangolo.com/) over flask?
+Read [this article](https://amitness.com/2020/06/fastapi-vs-flask/) for a detailed intro to the topic, but for me the big advantages are built in type validation, auto generated docs, and less boilerplate.

 ## Docker build and run
 ```